julianperrott/WowClassicGrindBot/README.md

 Star * this repo if you think it is awesone... or maybe just vaguely useful !

 - Uses a modified version of the addon: https://github.com/FreeHongKongMMO/Happy-Pixels to read the game state.
+Sorry but the addon is coded for an english wow client and would need to be modified to work with any other languages.

 - Uses Blazor Server to show the bot state in a browser, and so can be monitored from your phone or a tablet while you do something else. https://docs.microsoft.com/en-us/aspnet/core/blazor